-Vermont DMV will continue to take part in instructing at CSA presentations.
+Vermont DMV will continue to take part in instructing at carrier/industry presentations.
+DMV participates in all activity types listed above.
+These presentations include state/federal rules and regulations, ELDs, human trafficking, cargo securement, and other MCSAP related topics.
 DMV makes it a priority to be available to present at organizational meetings where a large target audience is present.
 This type of contact ensures a good relationship between DMV and Vermont based carriers.
-DMV does not schedule CSA presentations, which can be problematic for reaching a quarterly goal.
-DMV does take part in all CSA presentations that are scheduled.
-DMV will maintain the goal of two CSA presentations per quarter, and will report quarterly on all other related events.
+DMV will report quarterly on all related events.